-- Verifying the origin of hard inquiries, confirming you gave your consent.
+- Verifying the origin of hard inquiries to confirm you gave your consent for each.

 - Looking for bankruptcy information that is older than 10 years.

-A formal dispute consists of a letter you write to the credit bureau officially notifying it of the error(s).
+A formal dispute consists of a letter you write to the credit bureau officially notifying it of the belief that there are errors on your credit.
 It helps to use a credit dispute letter template so you can make sure everything is in the right place.
 Your letter should include the following:

-- Each mistake you found and the outcome you desire, like removal or correction of inaccurate information.
+- A listing of each mistake you found and the outcome you want, like removal or correction of inaccurate information.

 - Copies of records, documents and other evidence showing credit report information is inaccurate or outside the statute of limitations.
 Never send originals!